A7mod/visits/README.md

 they're supposed to run in unison for us to be able to access the aformentioned localhost, we use docker-compose..

 This has helped wonders and yes, guessed it right, its used to start uo multiple docker containers at the same time.

+The whole idea was to understand how docker compose is going to handle errors and what are the possible options available to avert those errors.

+There's Restart Policies :
+1. "on"
+2. always
+3. on-failure
+4. unless-stopped